argentumproject/argentum-old/doc/build-msw.md

 	./config
 	make

-Berkeley DB (see end of document for important info ragarding BDB)
+Berkeley DB (see end of document for important info regarding BDB)
 -----------
 MSYS shell: